• Skip to primary navigation

 Noodle soup ingredients

-• 500 g (1 lb.) protein of choice eg. cubed firm tofu, large raw prawns/shrimp, sliced chicken thighs, firm white fish
+• 500 grams (1 lb.) protein of choice (eg. firm tofu, large raw prawns/shrimp, sliced raw chicken thighs, firm white fish pieces, sliced raw scallops)

-• 200 g (½ lb.)
-Kent pumpkin or butternut squash peeled, de-seeded and chopped in to bite sized pieces
+• 200 grams (½ lb.)
+Kent pumpkin, Jap/kabocha or butternut squash (peeled, de-seeded and chopped in to bite sized pieces)

 • 2 cups finely shredded red cabbage